 Why the gap between older and younger generations?

 Older generations of evangelicals were alive during the Holocaust and the subsequent establishment of the State of Israel.
 Or they were born soon after, so the images remained imprinted on their minds.
-Millennials have only read about these distant events.
+Millennials and Gen Z have only read about these distant events.

-Millennials see Israel as a prosperous, high-tech-driven “startup nation”.
+Millennials and Gen Z see Israel as a prosperous, high-tech-driven “startup nation”.
 The previous generations recall how poor and persecuted Jewish immigrants had to flee Muslim lands, only to barely eke out an existence in their new Jewish homeland.

 The people of Israel are facing one of the greatest wars in their history.
 Attacks include not only the kidnappings of young soldiers and civilians.
 These attacks go beyond the thousands of rockets and suicide bombings against innocent civilians.
-Now, they include also rapid-fire hateful tweets and Facebook posts.
+Now, they include also rapid-fire hateful social media posts.

 Christian anti-Zionism is an urgent issue